MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 This is analogous to generic type parameters in programming languages such as C++ templates or Java generics.

-OpenAPI.NET exposes `$dynamicAnchor` and `$dynamicRef` as properties on the schema model, but dynamic reference resolution is not currently implemented.
+OpenAPI.NET resolves `$dynamicRef` values against the `$dynamicAnchor` and `$anchor` registries in the document's `OpenApiWorkspace`.
+Bare `$dynamicRef` schemas (no `$ref`) deserialize as `OpenApiSchemaReference` whose `Target` resolves via the per-document `$dynamicAnchor` registry, with `$anchor` fallback when no `$dynamicAnchor` candidate exists.
+When multiple schemas declare the same `$dynamicAnchor`, `Target` returns null because the spec requires the outermost dynamic anchor, which needs dynamic-scope evaluation the library does not perform.
+Consumers that track dynamic scope can use `OpenApiWorkspace.ResolveDynamicAnchorInContext(contextSchema, anchorName)` for context-aware resolution.

 The following example defines a generic `collection` schema whose item type can be overridden by a more specialized schema.

-> Note: support was added in versions 3.9.0 and 2.11.0.
+> Note: `$dynamicRef` resolution, including cross-document resolution with relative URIs, was added in versions 3.9.0 and 2.11.0.

 ```yaml
 openapi: 3.1.0